Kriechi/Cura-DuetRRFPlugin/README.md

 * Works with HTTP and HTTPS connections and URLS
 * Works with HTTP Basic Auth (optional)
 * Works with RRF passwords (if you used `M551`, default is `reprap`)
-* No support for UNC paths as URL
+* No support for UNC paths, only IP addresses or resolvable domain names (DNS)

 ## Use